 Driver CPC and acquired rights

-As soon as the required hours had been completed, a DQC was issued, placing them then on the same footing as drivers without acquired rights.
+These drivers just had to complete the necessary 35 hours of periodic training (to which no acquired rights extended) by 9 September 2014 and as soon as the required hours had been completed, a DQC was issued, placing them then on the same footing as drivers without acquired rights.

 Drivers who had not completed 35 hours approved training by September 2014 would have had to stop driving professionally until they had, but they did not lose their acquired rights in respect of the initial qualification.

-For example, a driver with acquired rights who did not complete the periodic training but instead left the industry can still gain a DQC now by completing the necessary training, without needing to pass the initial test.
+For example, a driver with acquired rights who did not complete the periodic training but instead left the industry can still gain a DQC even now by completing the necessary training, without needing to pass the initial test.

 Transport Manager CPC and acquired rights

 When the requirement for an Operator’s Licence holder, or other named person responsible for the operation, to hold a CPC was introduced, those already managing transport fleets were awarded grandfather rights and a certificate was issued without the need for them to take an examination.
-These certificates expired on 4 December 2011 but holders who had continuously managed a road transport undertaking in the EU under acquired rights for at least 10 years prior to 4 December 2011 should have been issued automatically with a new acquired rights certificate.
+These certificates expired on 4 December 2011 but holders who had continuously managed a road transport undertaking in the EU under acquired rights for at least 10 years prior to 4 December 2011 should have been issued automatically with a new acquired rights certificate before then.